 Wednesday, February 24, 2016Photographer Amanda Hakan and Aurora, the left field pop singer and songwriter hailing from Bergen, Norway, during a midday shoot for Venue's "Portraits" series.
 Photo: Joakim Jansson.

 Tuesday, February 16, 2016Alessandro Simonetti and Anicée Gaddis review printer proofs for their upcoming book I & I.

 Wednesday, February 10, 2016Poster art for the launch of 23.5 (twenty-three-point-five) by VSCO, featuring a photograph by Leyla Jeyte and design by Hassan Rahim.

 Thursday, December 10, 2015Korey Dane and his father on set at Pappy & Harriet's, an iconic roadhouse near Joshua Tree, for the filming of "The Lion & The Keeper" for Venue.
 Photo: Cameron McCool.

 Thursday, November 05, 2015DJ Getlive, creative partner and producer with the Midnight Rockers Express mixtape project, set off Boiler Room’s five year anniversary celebration at Brooklyn’s Good Room, playing alongside Mike Q, L-Vis 1990, Pete Rock, Spinna, and Danny Tenaglia.
 Watch the entire set at Boiler Room’s YouTube channel.

 Monday, October 19, 2015Shigeto, the acclaimed electronic producer, DJ, and percussionist on the Ghostly International record label, during filming for Venue at S.I.R. studios in Manhattan.
 Photo: Alex Welsh.

-Saturday, May 23, 2015High up in the Berkeley Hills shooting a spot for VSCO with director Nick Enriquez.
+Saturday, May 23, 2015In the Berkeley Hills shooting a spot for VSCO with director Nick Enriquez.